smach/Framingham-City-Data/README.md

 the Framingham City Clerk’s office.
 Note that I have then pulled that data from PDF into Excel and done a fair amount of data wrangling.

+To come: Files in each directory explaining each data file.

 Data added so far:

   - Some election results from the 2019 general election